Iqra Ahmed: Sexuality and religion

 Iqra is initially portrayed as heterosexual, with the media reporting a possible romance with Kush Kazemi (Davood Ghadami).
 However, throughout her first few weeks on the series, Iqra hints at a secret that could threaten her time in Walford.
 Then in a scene with Habiba, it is revealed that Iqra has run away from an arranged marriage.
 Habiba asks if she has met another man, to which Iqra comes out as lesbian by saying she has met a woman.
 An EastEnders source stated that Iqra had been "fighting to keep her sexuality quiet" but that the truth needed to emerge eventually.
-Later scenes see her come out to her grandparents, where she reveals her relationship with long-term girlfriend Ash.
+Later scenes see her come out to her grandparents, where she reveals her relationship with long-term girlfriend Ash Panesar (Gurlaine Kaur Garcha).
 When asked about the storyline, Davdra commented: "It was amazing.
 I think EastEnders has done amazing bringing this storyline out.
 I'm so proud to be presenting this storyline."

 Iqra is the first lesbian Muslim to appear on EastEnders.
-In an episode broadcast on 18 February 2020, Iqra, Habiba and Bobby Beale (Clay Milner-Russell) are the victims of an islamophobic attack.
+In an episode broadcast on 18 February 2020, Iqra, Habiba and Bobby Beale (Clay Milner Russell) are the victims of an islamophobic attack.
 Iqra's religion is made a topic of conversation in the series, as Ash is a Sikh.
-The media reported that Ash's mother Suki would kill Iqra in an act of honour, due to the difference in religion, with Jessica Williams of the Daily Express stating "Iqra in danger as Suki plots dark revenge".
+The media reported that fans of the soap suspected that Ash's mother, Suki Panesar (Balvinder Sopal), would kill Iqra in an act of honour, due to the difference in religion, with Jessica Williams of the Daily Express stating "Iqra in danger as Suki plots dark revenge".